Skip to content

 When properly administered, the planned census survey:

-Values feedback from all team members: A planned census survey ensures that every employee has the opportunity to voice their opinions and concerns, regardless of their position or background.
-This inclusive approach helps organizations tap into a diverse range of perspectives that not only provides more complete feedback but also helps all employees feel valued and that their opinions matter.
-Because employees are more likely to be engaged and stay when they believe their ideas and feedback matter, organizations should incorporate inclusive listening channels that help them feel valued.
+• Values feedback from all team members: A planned census survey ensures that every employee has the opportunity to voice their opinions and concerns, regardless of their position or background.
+This inclusive approach taps into a diverse range of perspectives, providing more complete feedback while helping all employees feel that their opinions matter.
+Because employees are more likely to be engaged and stay when they believe their feedback counts, inclusive listening channels like a census survey directly support retention and engagement goals.

-Anchor census surveys also provide comprehensive insights to examine the relationship between employee experiences and business success.
+Census survey data, when integrated with business metrics in the Perceptyx platform, shows leaders exactly where employee experience gaps are costing the organization in retention, productivity, or customer outcomes.
 Overall, the robust, inclusive quantitative data captured with a planned census survey allows organizations to gain a more complete understanding of how experiences are changing over time and where to focus actions to drive better business outcomes.

 How do you conduct a planned census survey that drives action?